DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 ## A Screencast

-This is me talking through how it works:
+Here's a talk-through of how it works.
+Click the image to see the screencast:

 [![Youtube video: Using Stackdriver from Edge](./images/screenshot-20170214-115338.png)](http://www.youtube.com/watch?v=ozxELv8Z2G0 "Using Stackdriver from Edge")